domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 3. `cd <VOICE_NAME>_dojo`
 4. If you copied your training files into `tts_dojo/MY_FILES` you can run `add_my_files.sh` to move them into the expected folders.
 You can also use `add_my_files.sh /path/to/<somedir>` to populate your dojo from a different directory.
 5. Run `start_training.sh`.
 This script will automatically preprocess your training files, morph the pre-trained model to sound like the target voice, and generate the `yourvoice.onnx` and `yourvoice.onnx.json` voice files that piper uses.
 6. IMPORTANT: Training can take a long time (minutes to hours).
-This script cannot determine when your model is sufficiently trained, so you will need to to manually end training when you believe that your model is sufficiently trained by pressing <CTRL>C.
+This script cannot determine when your model is sufficiently trained, so you will need to to manually end training when you believe that your model is sufficiently trained by pressing `<CTRL> C`
 7. You will know training is working when you see the epoch numbers increasing in the file names of `EPOCH=nnnnn.ckpt` files in the output.
 8. ~100 epochs of training should be sufficient to make the pretrained model sound like the target voice.
 9. If you would prefer a more data-driven approach to knowing when your model is trained, open a second terminal window while training is in progress and run `view_training_progress.sh` to launch the tensorboard server and open  [http://localhost:6006/](http://localhost:6006/) in your web browser.
 When the graph for "loss_disc_all" levels off, your model is ready.